Mini Walnut Banana Bread Loaves are moist bread-like mini cakes with ripe mashed bananas as the main ingredients and topped with crunchy walnut.

 3. Speed the ripening process of bananas

 Perfectly overripe bananas are essential for tasty banana bread, but sometimes we cannot wait for the bananas to ripen on their own.
 There are some tricks to ripen them quickly.
 Firstly, f you need to make banana bread on the next day, just place bananas in a brown paper bag and close loosely.
 Ethylene, the gas that promotes further ripening, will build up and speed up the ripening process.

 Secondly, you can also simply bake unpeeled bananas on a baking sheet in 300F / 150°C for 15-30 minutes when you need them on the same day.
 The time may vary, but as soon as the banana peels are shiny and black, take them out from the oven.
 This method is great to bring out the fruit’s sugar and your bananas cannot be overly green when using this method.

 There is also the third method by poking banana peels on all sides with a fork, then place in the microwave for 30 seconds at a time until bananas soften.
 However, heating bananas in such a short period of time will not develop and sweeten the natural sugars in bananas.
 Therefore, I do not recommend using this microwave method for ripening bananas for baking.

 Most banana bread recipes use regular granulated sugar, but I love how the richness of brown sugar gives banana bread deep caramel notes in your banana bread.
 In addition, molasses in brown sugar is the culprit behind the soft and moist texture of banana bread.

-I personally like my banana bread with a mixture of coarsely and finely mashed banana in it.
+I personally like my banana bread with a mixture of coarse and fine mashed bananas in it.
 You can easily mash your bananas with a fork and it will turn into a nice pulp with very little effort.
-If you want your bananas to be completely smooth with no chunk, you can use your electric mixer to mash the bananas until they break down into mashed banana.
+If you want your bananas to be completely smooth with no chunk, you can use your electric mixer to mash the bananas until they break down into mashed bananas.